 This soft scoop low carb mint chocolate ice cream is perfect for a cooling sweet treat in the summer!
 Sugar free, LCHF and keto recipe.

 I've spent a long time testing ice cream recipes that were suitable for a low carb diet.
 When I wrote The Dieter's Chocolate Cookbook back in 2011 (a book that I have since improved and re-released as Low Carb Chocolate Recipes), Splenda was the only readily available low carb sweetener.
-These days, we are fortunate enough to have a much better range of sweeteners to choose from!
-I recommend using something like Lakanto – get 20% off if you use coupon code SAFTC!
+These days, we are fortunate enough to have a much better range of sweeteners to choose from – including allulose, which is zero carb and REALLY good for making ice cream because it helps prevent it go rock hard.

-This ice cream is soft scoop – straight out of the freezer!
-This is due to the fat content in the cream and ricotta (or you could use cream cheese), but also the tiny bit of alcohol from the extracts.
+So thanks to the allulose and high fat content, this ice cream is soft scoop – straight out of the freezer!
 Check out my full review on how to make Soft Low Carb Ice Cream!

 How to Make Low Carb Mint Chocolate Ice Cream